Is eToro banned in France? Let's take a look

 There is no longer any doubt: eToro is not prohibited in France and holds the status of Digital Asset Service Provider (DASP) , granted by the AMF ).
 You can therefore legally create an account, deposit funds, buy stocks or cryptocurrencies , and take advantage of social trading .
 However, this broker is not necessarily the most profitable for cryptocurrencies due to higher fees platforms such as Binance , Bitvavo , or OKX .

-If your priority is to minimize costs and have a wide selection of cryptocurrencies DeFi services , it's best to turn to specialist providers. eToro ltc particularly appealing for the " social " aspect of its Copy Trading , and the ability to manage a portfolio within a single account.
-It's up to you to decide if these advantages are worthwhile or if it's better to choose a platform truly optimized for crypto .
+If your priority is minimizing costs and having a wide range of DeFi services, it's best to turn to specialized providers. eToro is particularly appealing for the " social " aspect of its Copy Trading , the simplicity of its tools, and the ability to manage a portfolio within a single account.
+It's up to you to decide if these advantages are worthwhile or if it's better to choose a platform truly optimized for cryptocurrencies .